 A Sensitive or Non-Sensitive background investigation level may be denied or revoked by the Chief Postal Inspector or designee based on the information developed during either the initial investigation or an investigation to update an existing suitability determination.
-A Sensitive or Non-Sensitive background investigation level may be revoked in the interim/ contract period upon receipt of validated information meeting the following criteria contained in items a through j of 272.44.
+A Sensitive or Non-Sensitive background investigation level may be revoked in the interim/contract period upon receipt of validated information meeting the following criteria contained in items a through j of 272.44.

-- a.
-Refusal to furnish information requested pursuant to applicable laws, rules, and regulations that would help determine qualifications for a clearance. - Intentional, unauthorized disclosure or exposure of national security information, documents, or material classified under Executive Order 12065. - c.
+- Refusal to furnish information requested pursuant to applicable laws, rules, and regulations that would help determine qualifications for a clearance. - Intentional, unauthorized disclosure or exposure of national security information, documents, or material classified under Executive Order 12065. - c.
 Dismissal from prior employment for cause. - d.
-Prior criminal conduct that could undermine the efficiency of the Postal Service or the safety of postal employees.
+Prior criminal conduct that could undermine the efficiency of the Postal Service or the safety of postal employees. - e.
+Intentional false statements, deception, or fraud in an application for clearance or in a submission of information furnished incidental to a contract with the Postal Service. - f.

-- f.
 Habitual use of intoxicating beverages to excess. - g.
 Use of narcotics or dangerous drugs. - h.
 Reasonable doubt as to the contractor's loyalty to the government of the United States. - i.
 Conviction for theft, embezzlement, or crimes of violence, including assault with a deadly weapon. - j.
 Any other circumstance that makes the individual a security risk to the Postal Service.